scrapcode/ruby-unamegen/README.md

+# unamegen.
-= unamegen. ruby remake of usernique.com
+## ruby "remake," idea from usernique.com
-== Cam Tyler
+### By Cam Tyler
 I thought it was cool.
 It didn't work.
-I've been looking for ideas of things to make to learn ruby (and rails).
+I've been looking for ideas of simple things to make to learn ruby (and rails).